 - 1. Only adverse accreditation decisions made by the Commission are subject to appeal.
 Adverse accreditation decisions are: - a.
 A decision to deny a substantive change application; - b.
-A decision to cease processing an application for initial accreditation as described in these Rules; - c.
-A decision to deny an application for initial accreditation; and - d.
+A decision to deny an application for initial accreditation; and - c.
 A decision to withdraw accreditation. - 2.
 An accredited school remains accredited, operating under a Probation, until the final disposition of the appeal.
 The Commission will follow its public notification requirements in accordance with the provisions set forth in these Rules. - 3.
 The Commission will not consider petitions for reinstatement or petitions for reconsideration.